Victoria Theatre, Halifax: Notable performances

 On 10 March 1957, Chris Barber's Jazz Band played at the venue, with Ottilie Patterson, and on 19 May 1961, Acker Bilk performed.

 In 2004, British rock band Status Quo first performed at the theatre, and have made frequent visits to the venue.
 They returned on 12 October 2008 as part of their Pictures: 40 Years of Hits Tour 2008.

 Other famous bands that have performed at the Victoria Theatre include The Beatles, The Jackson 5, Kasabian and The Human League.

-In 2005, Steve Harley played the theatre as part of the September-December 2005 'The Quality of Mercy aLive 05' tour, promoting the new album 'The Quality Of Mercy' by Harley's band, Steve Harley and Cockney Rebel.
+In 2005, Steve Harley played the theatre as part of the September-December 2005 'The Quality of Mercy a Live 05' tour, promoting the new album 'The Quality Of Mercy' by Harley's band, Steve Harley and Cockney Rebel.
 The album is significant because it is the first album in 29 years (since 1976's 'Love's A Prima Donna') to be credited as by Steve Harley and Cockney Rebel, as opposed to just Steve Harley.
-The show at the Victoria Theatre on 24th September 2005 was the opening night of this tour.
+The show at the Victoria Theatre on 24 September 2005 was the opening night of this tour.

 In 2006, the theatre hosted a number of famous acts, including Embrace, with tickets selling out in just four hours following the success of their 2006 FIFA World Cup anthem "World at Your Feet", and Morrissey, whose tickets sold out even faster.
 Elkie Brooks, Jo Brand, an adaptation of Rudyard Kipling's The Jungle Book, the Chuckle Brothers and illusionist Derren Brown.

 On 3 October 2007, Ian Brown played at the theatre to a sell-out crowd.

 On 14 April 2012, the Victoria Theatre played host to a special production of Titanic performed by the Halifax Amateur Operatic Society.
 To mark the centennial of the sinking of the ship, the final performance of the run began at 11.40 p.m. – 100 years to the minute the Titanic hit the iceberg.

 Westlife lead vocalist Shane Filan played at the theatre as a solo artist in 2017.